ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/src/BP_code_generation/Instructions/All_Behavior_instructions/README.md

     1. RequestALL
     2. Time related instructions
     *similiar to BasicPlus in the structure of the instructions
+4. (3.5) DSL_Isolated: Based on separating the different requirements.
+When generating the requirement N, all previous declared events are added to the instructions of the model, but all previous requirements(and their generations) are removed from the context.
-4. Analyses: Based on V16. advanced instructions built on top of V15.
+5. Analyses: Based on V16. advanced instructions built on top of V15.
 2 part instructions, with the first part being an analyze of the instructions. and the second part being an explanation of BP(similar to V15)